openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw31sn_0_0.md

 From a firmware side, this switch has it all (literally).
 Scene control, notifications (flashes if your garage door is left open) and can be configured on any HUB.

+==

+Important:  If you have a neutral wire, set parameter 21 correctly.
+If setting the switch up in a 3-way configuration, set parameter 22 (you may need to enable advanced settings to see this).

 ### Inclusion Information

 Once the inclusion process has started press the config button 3X and the LED bar will flash blue.
 If the switch was included successfully the bar will turn GREEN, however if the switch was not included successfully it will turn RED.